Why Choose a Downflow Booth

 Dust is more than a side effect of a process that you should just accept as an inconvenience.
 The potential for serious harm to workers who have been subjected to an occupational dusty environment is real; from an annoying cough through to a life debilitating condition such as Chronic Obstructive Pulmonary Disease (COPD), or even Lung Cancer.
 Even more extreme is the potential for an explosion that could have devastating consequences.

 Within the food industry the products made are innocuous, however, dust created in their production can be explosive and given the right circumstances can result in an explosion or fireball.
 All that is required is that a combustible substance is mixed or suspended in the air at a sufficient concentration and that it is contained in a vessel or building when ignition occurs.

-Downflow Booths have been designed to offer control of dust over large areas of emission where conventional hoods etc. are not adequate or effective.
+A Downflow Booth for dust containment have been designed to offer control of dust over large areas of emission where conventional hoods etc. are not adequate or effective.
 For example, during scooping from tubs or bags into a weigh point, or where the area of dust emission is very large.
 The Downflow Booth offers suppression and extraction of dust over the whole area.

 Download our brochure here.

 How Downflow Booths Work

 A modular designed booth, from 2 & 3 metres up to 8 metres in width as standard, offering a constant downward supply of clean air, preventing dust and particulates from entering the operator’s breathing zone, extracting through grilled filter panels.